IFB Gaming Learn My Way

 What is the internet?

 You do not need to know everything to get started.
-You only need to know a little bit at a time.
 This toolkit will guide you, one small step at a time.

 What can the internet help you do?